sallyx/dojo-word-cloud/README.md

 To change look, have a look at simple [wordcloud/css/wordcloud.css](wordcloud/css/wordcloud.css).

-For rows cloud, you need to set appropriate size of the font.
+For rows cloud, you need to set appropriate font-size and line-height.